surifirstpin/biplus_documentation/docs/DataRun.md

 |   ###,###.000         |  #M |
 |   ###.###,o           |  |

-####  list of currency applicable on measures :
+####  Currency applicable on measures :

-The following are the currency formats supported by AcuBi, $,   ₹  ,   €  ,  £
+The following are the currency formats supported by AcuBi  $,   ₹  ,   €  ,  £.

 ## SQL Query